DomenicRoti/snap-planner-ui/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report

 # run e2e tests
 npm run e2e

-This requries Java to be installed
+#This requries Java to be installed
-This will run a test on the user registration process.
+#This will run a test on the user registration process.